Datsun truck: Post-war

-The 17T was followed by the post-war Datsun 1121 (1946), which was nearly identical technically but had an extremely simple body made out of simple pressed metal (with almost no chrome) and many body parts made from wood, to enable production in resource-starved early post-war Japan.
+The 17T was followed by the post-war Datsun 1121 in 1946, which was nearly identical technically but had an extremely simple body made out of simple pressed metal (with almost no chrome) and many body parts made from wood, to enable production in resource-starved early post-war Japan.
 Early trucks also depended on leftover stocks of pre-war parts.
 The engine was the 15 PS Type 7 unit.
 As the supply situation improved the new 2124 and then 2225 took over in July 1947 and at the end of November of the same year.

 A rapid stream of changes and new model numbers followed in this early post-war area, as pre-war parts dried up and new designs were substituted.
 The naming followed a clear system: the first number represented the chassis/engine iteration, with "1" being the pre-war (17T) design.
 The second digit was for the bonnet and grille, the third digit for the cab, and the fourth and final digit for the rear body.
 1121 thus had mostly pre-war parts, with a post-war design for the cab.
 The 2225 had post-war chassis and front end designs, with a fourth redesign of the rear bodywork.
 The grille was a plain, painted pressed steel piece.
 Some numbers were assigned but never used, such as rear body designs 2 and 3.
 The 2225 was succeeded by the 2125 at the end of July 1948; this seemingly retrograde step marked the return to the more ornate pre-war 17T grille.

 In January 1949 the 3135 took over, followed by the January 1950 3145 model with a slightly different cabin.
 In August 1950 the Datsun 4146 arrived, introducing the 860 cc Type 10 engine with 20 PS.
 The 4146 also had a bit more chrome trim included, as well as a stronger transmission.
 The power increase allowed for a somewhat bigger cargo area but top speed only crept up from 67 to 70 km/h.

 In 1951 the 5147 appeared, introducing a longer wheelbase of 2150 mm rather than the 2005 mm chassis which had been used for seventeen years.
 Most important was the introduction of hydraulic brakes, replacing the original mechanical units.
 The 5147 was succeeded two years later by the final 6147 model, which received the 25 PS D-10 version of the old sidevalve engine.
 The extra power output was made possible because of higher quality petrol allowing for higher compression rates.
 Although somewhat longer and with a bigger engine, the Datsun 6147 remained very similar to the prewar type 15 truck.
 Payload increased from 500 to 600 kg while overall length increased to 3406 mm.
 A rare double-cab version, the DU-5, was introduced alongside the 6147.
 The 6147 was built until the 1955 introduction of the all new 120-series truck.